space-pirates-llc/ridgepoler-rails/README.md

 ## Rake tasks

 Ridgepoler will replace or clear some db tasks.
-If you doesn't need that overrides, you can set `config.ridgepoler.override_db_tasks = false`.
+If you doesn't need that overrides, you can set `config.ridgepole.override_db_tasks = false`.

 ### Clear tasks